rubyonjets/jets-docs/_docs/learn/html/review-project.md

 end
 ```

-In general, all of your controllers will inherit from this `ApplicationController`.
+Generally, your controllers will inherit from `ApplicationController`.

 ## Create Posts Scaffold

-Let's create some code for posts resources.
-We'll generate some starter code again.
+Let's create some code so we can create posts.
+We'll generate it.

     ❯ jets generate scaffold post title:string body:text published:boolean
           invoke  active_record